 - LBSC 791 – Designing Principled Inquiry

-All students admitted to the MLS Program will be required to complete this set of core courses, and students must maintain a 3.0 GPA average within the core requirements.
+All students admitted to the MLIS Program will be required to complete this set of core courses, and students must maintain a 3.0 GPA average within the core requirements.

 A student who earns a course grade of C, D, or F in a core course is placed on academic probation (in the College) and reviewed by the College’s Master’s Committee.
 The Master’s Committee may require the student to repeat the course or recommend to the Graduate School that the student be dismissed from the program.